 End-users want simplicity and speed.
 They want user-friendly and familiar.
 When it comes to booking their travel and submitting their expenses, they want to use something that looks like one of the many consumer-oriented tools they regularly use.

 The reason our customers see a higher than average adoption rate is due to the ease of use and completeness of our tool.
 It’s designed with the regular consumer in mind.
-It has all of the content that users need, accessible in a way that they desire.
+It has all of the business travel content that users need, accessible in a way that they desire.
 When a corporate tool is as easy as a consumer website and everything you need is included, you immediately see an increase in adoption.

-And with adoption comes the many benefits to the organization: financial savings, increased efficiency, accurate and timely spend data, duty of care and compliance issues addressed, etc. Here is just some of the feedback we’ve received from customers:
+And with adoption comes the many benefits to the organisation: financial savings, increased efficiency, accurate and timely spend data, duty of care and compliance issues addressed, etc. Here is just some of the feedback we’ve received from customers:

 “The adoption rate for France, Netherlands and Italy reached 80 percent, and it helps us to save a lot.
 The implementation was truly successful.”